 Guide to Beacon Hill

 Beacon Hill is more than just the gold dome that shines atop the Massachusetts State House.
-Learn more about our historic neighborhood in Boston's Beacon Hill Neighborhood, a guide from the Boston Globe.
+Learn more about this historic neighborhood.

 Welcome to Title Town

 In the past decade, each of Boston’s major professional sports team has racked up at least one championship, and we're lucky to have a front-row seat to the celebration.
-Check out this video from our front-row seat to the Boston Bruins’ NHL championship parade in 2011 and photos from the Red Sox championship parade in 2013.
+Check out this video from the Boston Bruins’ NHL championship parade in 2011 and photos from the Red Sox championship parade in 2013.